-- Our first group starts with "all of the following".
-This means that all the below criteria must be met.
+- Our first group with Contact data starts with "all of the following".
+This means that all the criteria below must be met.
 The contact must be a part of customers, must have an email and their email consent must be accepted (true).
 If we had some here, any contact fulfilling any of these criteria would become a part of this segment, and we don't want that because these three criteria are very important to be met.

-- In the second group , we have "and - some of the following".
+- In the second group with Contact data , we have "and contacts matching some of the following".
 With and, we say that the second group is also "relevant" and that criteria from here also must be met.
 Which criteria from this group?
 Well some of them.
-With some - we say that in this group, at least one criteria should be met, for a contact to be a part of the segment.
+With some - we say that in this group, at least one criterion should be met, for a contact to be a part of the segment.

 What this segment will do is list all the contacts that are part of your customers, have an email, have given consent, and have at least some of the following interests: surfing, swimming or diving.
 We have our target audience, and now the swimsuit promotion email can be sent to them only!